willxxy/np_nn/README.md

   <img src="/png/applications.png" style="height: 300; width:600px; display: block; margin: 0 auto"/>
 </p>

-Although neural networks have been able to do amazing things, an important con to note is that it requires huge amounts of data.
-Luckily, there are many areas of research in the machine learning community dedicated in solving complex problems with neural networks given very limited data.

 I hope you enjoyed my very brief introduction to machine learning.
 If you are curious to learn more about this fascinating topic, I will provide a list of resources
 I used for myself.